33Domenico/CI2024_project-work/report.md

 ### Problem Definition

 Symbolic regression involves finding a mathematical expression that best fits a given dataset of input-output pairs, without assuming a specific model structure.
 Formally:

 - Given a dataset of observations (X, y)
 - Find a symbolic expression f such that f(X) approximates y as closely as possible

 ### Summary of the main points behind the algorithm

+#### Function and Terminal Weighting

+The algorithm implements a weighting system that allows for strategic biasing of the search process by assigning different selection probabilities to functions and terminals during tree generation.
+This mechanism enables the algorithm to focus exploration on more promising mathematical components while reducing the likelihood of selecting less relevant operations for specific problem domains.

 #### Individual Representation